 Death Valley National Park is only 2 hours from Las Vegas and 5 hours from Los Angeles.
 It is definitely worth the drive as it is the largest US National Park outside of Alaska.
 Death Valley also makes for a great week of exploring nearby Sequoia and Kings Canyon National Park, and Yosemite if you are willing to venture a bit further on your road trip.

-The Furnace Creek Visitor Center is open year round but keep in mind summer can be miserably hot in the park—by May Death Valley is often too hot for most visitors.
+While the Furnace Creek Visitor Center is open year-round, summer can be miserably hot in the park.
+From May – September, Death Valley is often too hot for most visitors.

-Death Valley National Park has nine campgrounds, which doesn’t include some of the privately owned campgrounds that also reside in the park.
+Death Valley National Park has nine campgrounds, which doesn’t include some of the privately-owned campgrounds that also reside in the park.
 Furnace Creek Campground is by far the most popular and from October to April reservations can be made online for their 136 available sites.
-This campground is located directly behind the only visitor center in the park–a great starting out point for adventuring!
+This campground is located directly behind the only visitor center in the park making it a great starting out point for adventuring!

-We didn’t want to worry about finding a campground the day of arrival, so we booked a campsite with Panamint Springs Resort prior to the trip.
-They are located on the western end of Death Valley National Park, and offer incredible views of distant sand dunes and the soaring Panamint mountain range… oh and they have a bar and free showers, what’s not love?
+We didn’t want to worry about finding a campground the day of arrival, so we booked a campsite with privately-owned Panamint Springs Resort prior to the trip.
+They are located on the western end of Death Valley National Park and offer incredible views of distant sand dunes and the soaring Panamint mountain range… oh and they have a bar and free showers, what’s not love?